FEA-RS/Rafal_Sypniewski/FSI_Solar/FSI_Solar_Technical_Report.md

 ![Convergence Plots](images/convergence_study.png)

-*Figure 5: Stress convergence as a function of element count.*
+*Figure 5: Mesh Convergence study as a function of number of elements.*

 ---